smcclab/smc-course/_lectures/00-intro.md

 - work with an ensemble of 4-5 students

-- everybody creates a computer music work to perform at their final concert
+- everybody creates an (individual) computer music work to perform at their final concert

-After 12 weeks of tinny laptop speakers, playing on a big PA system will blow your mind.
+Big challenge, but big reward to perform in a concert with big speakers!

 ## assessments